axibase/atsd/rule-engine/functions-property.md

 Returns a map containing keys and tags for the specified [property search](property-search.md) expression `s`.
 The map is composed as follows: sorted keys (if present) are followed by matching sorted tags.

-By the default, the search is performed for the current entity that is initialized in the rule window.
+By default, the search is performed for the current entity that is initialized in the rule window.
 If the entity `e` is specified explicitly as the first argument, the search is performed for the specified entity instead.

-An optional start date `d` argument controls which property records to include.
+Optional start date `d` argument controls which property records to include.
 If specified, only property records received on or after the start date are included.
 The start date `d` can be an `iso` date or a [calendar keyword](../shared/calendar.md#keywords).
 If `d` is specified, the entity `e` argument must be specified as well.

-The search expression `s` can include only the property type (without key and tag parts), omit the `<tag_name>` or specify a string to match tags with `*` used as a wildcard, in which case all keys and tags are returned.
+Search expression `s` can include only the property type (without key and tag parts), omit the `<tag_name>` or specify a string to match tags with `*` used as a wildcard, in which case all keys and tags are returned.

 Supported syntax options: